wilfredinni/python-cheatsheet/docs/blog/python-uv-package-manager.md

 ### UV vs. Poetry

-Poetry has gained popularity as a comprehensive Python project manager, but UV offers some distinct advantages:
+<router-link to="/cheatsheet/virtual-environments#poetry">Poetry</router-link> has gained popularity as a comprehensive Python project manager, but UV offers some distinct advantages:

 - **Installation simplicity**: UV can be installed as a standalone binary without requiring Python or pipx.
-- **Performance**: UV's dependency resolution and installation are significantly faster than Poetry's.
+- **Performance**: UV's dependency resolution and installation are significantly faster than <router-link to="/cheatsheet/virtual-environments#poetry">Poetry</router-link>'s.
 - **Python version management**: UV can automatically download and use the correct Python version for a project without requiring a separate tool like pyenv.
 - **Simplified workflow**: UV's `run` command automatically ensures dependencies are in sync, eliminating the need for separate install commands.

-However, Poetry does offer more mature support for dependency groups, which UV has only recently added in version 0.4.7.
+However, <router-link to="/cheatsheet/virtual-environments#poetry">Poetry</router-link> does offer more mature support for dependency groups, which UV has only recently added in version 0.4.7.

 ## Enterprise Adoption and Best Practices